makersacademy/chitter-challenge/README.md

 I also have some simple methods in `./spec/features/web_helpers.rb` to keep my feature tests DRY.

 To ensure that the application connects to the correct database, when `app.rb` is first executed I run `database_connection_setup`.
 This connects to the correct database (either the test or development version).
-I determine which database to connect to by checking environment variables (within my rspec `spec_helper.rb` file I set the RACK_ENV to `test`; if the app is not called from the RSpec environment then this variable is set to `development`).
+I determine which database to connect to by evaluating an environment variable (within my rspec `spec_helper.rb` file I set the RACK_ENV to `test`; if the app is not called from the RSpec environment then this variable is set to `development`).

-See also `./spec/spec_helper.rb` where I've included method `setup_test_database` to be called before each rspec test, ensuring my test database is clean before any tests.
+See also `./spec/spec_helper.rb` where I've included method `setup_test_database` to be called before each rspec test, ensuring my test database is clean before any tests (all tables are truncated before carrying out a test).

 ## Some areas for improvement